moisesjurad0/django.app2/README.md

 1. update detail method include logic for 404 in polls/views.py
 1. add a template for detail method in polls/views.py
 1. add the template in polls/templates/polls/detail.html

+A shortcut: get_object_or_404()

+1. update details method in polls/views.py to shink it